A million dollar smile is great and all, but what about getting one as an adult?

 Does either service give free whitening treatment?

 Currently, SmilePath keeps their treatment as affordable as possible by only including your aligners without any extras.
 Smile Direct, however, does offer one free bottle of BrightOn in your aligner kit.
-If you run out, you can purchase more from their Smile Accessories shop.

 Do SmilePath and Smile Direct have aggressive upsells?